 WHEREAS, the facilities operated or to be operated by Trunkline and FGT at a location(s) specified in the Exhibit 1 attached hereto and incorporated herein by this reference (hereinafter referred to as " Location," whether one or more); and

-WHEREAS, FGT and/or Trunkline (at times hereinafter referred to as the "Parties" or individually as a "Party") have entered into one or more agreements with third party Service Requesters (hereinafter referred to as "Service Requester(s)") for the transportation of gas to or from the Location(s)on their respective systems (said agreements hereinafter referred to as "Service Requester Agreements"); and
+WHEREAS, FGT and/or Trunkline (at times hereinafter referred to as the "Parties" or individually as a "Party") have entered into one or more agreements with third party Service Requesters (hereinafter referred to as "Service Requester(s)") for the transportation of gas to or from two Locationson their respective systems (said agreements hereinafter referred to as "Service Requester Agreements"); and

-WHEREAS, from time to time, the quantities of gas confirmed and scheduled by the parties to be delivered to or received from the Location (said quantities hereinafter referred to as the "Scheduled Quantities") may be greater or lesser than the quantities of gas which are actually delivered at the Location, resulting in over-or under-deliveries relative to Scheduled Quantities; and
+WHEREAS, from time to time, the quantities of gas confirmed and scheduled by the parties to be delivered to or received from the Locations (said quantities hereinafter referred to as the "Scheduled Quantities") may be greater or lesser than the quantities of gas which are actually delivered at the Location, resulting in over-or under-deliveries relative to Scheduled Quantities; and

-Whereas, the Parties desire to implement an operational balancing agreement in order to facilitate more efficient operations, accounting, and systems management at the Location and on the Parties' respective systems.
+Whereas, the Parties desire to terminate two Operational Balancing Agreements dated September 1, 1993.
+(Trunkline contract numbers T-0B1`-0122519 and T-OB1-012518 and FGT’s contract numbers 22903 and 22902) to implement a single, superceding operational balancing agreement to cover both prior locations in order to facilitate more efficient operations, accounting, and systems management at the Location and on the Parties' respective systems.

 NOW, THEREFORE, in consideration of the premises and mutual covenants contained herein, the Parties agree as follows: